 But learn to zone out the “Spend!
 Spend!
 Spend!” siren song of its myriad restaurants, bars and shops and you’ll find that this compact little continent is simply the world’s greatest labyrinth.

-Saranda – almost in touching distance of Corfu – is a handy entry point from Greece, from where you can aim for the beaches of Ksamil and nearby islands.
+Sarande is almost in touching distance of Corfu and is a handy entry point from Greece.
+From here you can aim for the beaches of Ksamil and nearby islands.
 Cheap seafood, warm seas and a smattering of isolated Greek ruins and Ottoman towns: the perfect recipe for a classic European sojourn.

 Best for being on the beach: Vila E Bardhe